sqshq/termui/README.md

 <img src="./_assets/dashboard1.gif" alt="demo cast under osx 10.10; Terminal.app; Menlo Regular 12pt.)" width="100%">

-termui is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard built on top of [termbox-go](https://github.com/nsf/termbox-go).
+termui is a cross-platform and fully-customizable terminal dashboard and widget library built on top of [termbox-go](https://github.com/nsf/termbox-go).
 It is inspired by [blessed-contrib](https://github.com/yaronn/blessed-contrib) and written purely in Go.

 ## Installation